ymittal/TextAnalyzer/accuracy/README.md

 How can the accuracy of the modified stemming algorithm be determined?

   - _Can I compare my output with the output from Porter's stemmer?_ No, because Porter's stemmer does not consider whether the output is a valid word.
 Then the accuracy of my algorithm would be almost 63%, in which case one should just stick with Porter's algorithm. :smile:
   - _Can I check if my output exists in the dictionary?_ Close!
 But still no, because sometimes the algorithm may stem a word in a way that the output is a valid word but is not the actual stem of the input word.
+Consider for example the word "number".
+Some of the stemmers may reduce the word to "numb", which is a valid word but is not the stem needed.

 ### Potential Solution